aditi381/documentations/README.md

 5. [Conclusion](#conclusion)

-# Abstract
+## Abstract

-The abstract discusses the challenges faced during last year's office Christmas celebration, leading to the decision to create a dedicated website for managing Secret Santa exchanges.
-It highlights the key people involved and outlines the main goals and features of the website, emphasizing its role in improving transparency and engagement.
+The abstract addresses the challenges faced during last year's office Christmas celebration, leading to the development of a dedicated website for Secret Santa management.
+It highlights the key individuals involved in conceiving and executing the solution.
+Additionally, it outlines the primary goals and functionalities of the website, emphasizing its role in improving transparency and engagement among participants.

 # Introduction